roelvanderplank/fork-of-pdf-stitcher/README.md

 Reason for fork: I am contemplating using the 'stitcher' app to solve a problem with posterizing Prezi's: https://getsatisfaction.com/prezi/topics/you_should_sell_poster_sized_prints_of_a_prezi?topic-reply-list[settings][filter_by]=all&topic-reply-list[settings][reply_id]=16611348#reply_16611348

+Licences etc: as this program is a 99% copy of the Lageos/pdf-stitcher project (and uses libraries and licences from other projects), the licence is essentially the same as that of the Lageos/pdf-stitcher.
+The exe file is created from the py file in the bin-folder, using the pyinstaller package (see e.g. http://www.pyinstaller.org/).

 Text below is from original project (Lageos/pdf-stitcher)
 ---------------------------------------